cisco-asp-web/LTRMSI-3000/lab_5/lab_5-guide.md

         ↓
 [Initialize Distributed Training]
         ↓
-[PyTorch calls NCCL backend]
+[PyTorch calls NCCL or Gloo backend]
         ↓
 [SRv6 Plugin intercepts]
         ↓
 [Programs SRv6 routes]
         ↓
-[NCCL uses routes for communication]
+[NCCL/Gloo uses routes for communication]
         ↓
 [Training continues normally]
 ```

-The key point is that the plugin works at the network layer, below both PyTorch and NCCL.
-It ensures that when NCCL needs to communicate between nodes, it uses the optimized SRv6 paths we've programmed, but NCCL itself doesn't need to know about SRv6 - it just sees the network as being faster and more efficient.

-The demo uses gloo as the backend instead of NCCL because:
-gloo is a CPU-based backend that doesn't require GPUs
-It's perfect for testing and demonstration purposes
-It still provides all the distributed training functionality we need
+The plugin demo uses *`gloo`* as the backend instead of *NCCL* because *gloo* is a CPU-based backend that doesn't require GPUs and still provides the distributed training functionality we need

 The interaction is similar, but simpler: